5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 ## Re-enabling ACPI Power Management in macOS Ventura
 When Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself, rendering `SSDT-PM` generated for Plugin-Type 0 useles since it cannot enable a plugin that does no longer exist.
 As in macOS Monterey, the `X86PlaformPlugin` is loaded by default as well.
 Therefore, CPU Power Management doesn't work correctly out of the box (no Turbo states).

 So when switching to macOS Ventura, you either have to [**force-enable XCPM**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs) (Ivy Bridge only) or inject kexts to re-enable ACPI CPU Power Management instead which is recommended, since it just works better on Ivy Bridge than XCPM does.

 In order to re-enable and use ACPI CPU Power Management on macOS Ventura, you need:

 - A BIOS where CFG Lock can be disabled, so the **MSR 0x2E** register is **unlocked**.
 This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't work when injecting the 2 kexts for CPU Power Management into macOS Ventura, causing a kernel panic (as discussed [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
-Otherwise have to force-enable `XCPM` instead.
+Otherwise have to follow the aforementioned guide force-enable `XCPM` instead.
 - [**Booter Patches from OCLP**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof#booter-patches) to skip board-id check to run macOS on unsupported SMBIOS/board-ids
 - [**Kexts from OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc):
 	- `AppleIntelCPUPowerManagement.kext` (set `MinKernel` to 22.0.0)